Abhaycl/RoboND-DeepRL-2P4/README.md

 ## Results

-As seen in (Fig. 1 & Fig 2), both objectives were achieved.
+As seen in (Fig. 1 y Fig. 1a & Fig 2), both objectives were achieved.
 Meeting percentage accuracy for both scenarios right after 100 runs were executed.

 ### Objective 1